Luther King House

 LKH is committed to making Christian education accessible to as many as possible, even though the costs involved in running our courses are considerable.
 As a result, funding has been made available in the form of bursaries for Degree Courses.
 These are available to both full-time and part-time students.
 The Bursary Committee has responsibility for considering all applications for bursary funding, and it is guided by the following rules:

-Bursaries are only available for self-financing students admitted to Luther King House’s degree courses through the Luther King House Open College.
+Bursaries are only available for students admitted to Luther King House’s degree courses.

 The bursary sums available are as follows: